near/core-contracts/multisig/README.md

-# Basic Mutlisig contract
+# Mutlisig contract

-*This is an experimental contract.
-Please use only on TestNet.*
+*Please do your own due diligence before using this contract.
+There is no guarantee that this contract doesn't have issues.*

 This contract provides:
  - Set K out of N multi sig scheme